VadimBim/thesis-template-typst/thesis.typ

 #grid(columns: (1fr, 1fr), math.equation(block: true, numbering: none, $ rho = sum_s q_s n_s $), $ vb(j) = sum_s q_s n_s vb(u)_s $)

 Where $q_s$ is the charge of species $s$.
 However, the Vlasov-Maxwell system is impossible to solve analytically except for a limited number of simple systems.
 In our case, we will employ a simpler model derived from kinetic theory (see section 2.2.2 @Macchi2013), the so-called #emph("fluid model") of plasma. this model assumes that each species with density $n_s$ and velocity $vb(u)_s$ behaves in a fluid-like manner.
-We will consider ion fluid stationary, and for electrons, we have:
+We will consider ion fluid stationary, and for the electrons we have:

 $ &pdv(n_e, t) + div (n_e vb(u)_e) = 0 \
   &n_e m_e dv(vb(u)_e, t) = - n_e e (vb(E) + vb(u)_e cprod vb(B)) - grad P_e \